openstack/rally/doc/user_stories/nova/boot_server.rst

 **Version**

-For this benchmark, we use custom Rally with the following patch:
+For this test case, we use custom Rally with the following patch:

 https://review.openstack.org/#/c/96300/